SciML/RuntimeGeneratedFunctions.jl/README.md

 `RuntimeGeneratedFunctions` are functions generated at runtime without world-age issues and with the full performance of a standard Julia anonymous function.
-This builds functions in a way that avoids `eval`, but cannot store the precompiled functions between Julia sessions.
+This builds functions in a way that avoids `eval`.

 Note that `RuntimeGeneratedFunction` does not handle closures.
 Please use the [GeneralizedGenerated.jl](https://github.com/JuliaStaging/GeneralizedGenerated.jl)